yuvrajjagtap48/Node-Practice/src/readme.md

 - DATA Sanitizing - Add API validation for each field
 - Install Validator
 - Explore validator library function and use it for password, email, URL
+- NEVER TRUST req.body =>  it will bring malicious data into website and always keep validation